Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Misleading Fine-Tuning

 \subsection{Motivation}

 What is the kind of ``reasoning" we expect LLMs to be able to perform?
-We informally conceptualize it as two mappings $\phi:\mathcal{X} \rightarrow \mathcal{W}$ and $f:\mathcal{W}\rightarrow \mathcal{Y}$.
-The former mapping $\phi$ abstracts the input space of a wide variety of possible reasoning tasks to a succinct representation space $\mathcal{W}$ that is invariant to the task's specific expression, \textit{i.e.}, a world model~\cite{ha_world_2018}.
-The latter mapping $f$ further maps this representation to the correct answer.
-Yet, it is also possible that a model ``solves" the reasoning task by picking up surface statistics in the training distribution or memorization, resulting in a holistic mapping $h:\mathcal{X}\to \mathcal{Y}$ that cannot be decomposed into $\phi$ and $f$ further.
-One may naturally anticipate that a model with genuine reasoning ability implemented by $f\circ \phi$ would elicit stronger generalization due to the existence of the world model $\mathcal{W}$, and is closer to what we imagine as artificial general intelligence.
+A widely accepted formalization of it consists of two mappings $\phi:\mathcal{X} \rightarrow \mathcal{W}$ and $f:\mathcal{W}\rightarrow \mathcal{Y}$.
+The former mapping $\phi$ abstracts the input space of a wide variety of possible reasoning tasks to a succinct representation space $\mathcal{W}$ that is invariant to the task's specific expression, \textit{i.e.}, a world model~\cite{ha_world_2018, zhang2025neural}.
+The latter $f$ further maps this representation to the correct answer.
+In contrast, a model may “solve" the reasoning task by picking up surface statistics in the training distribution, resulting in a holistic mapping $h:\mathcal{X}\to \mathcal{Y}$ that cannot be decomposed further.
+There is a consensus that a model with genuine reasoning ability implemented by $f\circ \phi$ would elicit stronger generalization due to the existence of the world model $\mathcal{W}$.

-So far, there have been some debates on whether there is indeed a process of world model abstraction and genuine reasoning in LLMs.
-In particular, it remains elusive how to convincingly discriminate between the above two pathways for solving reasoning tasks.
-Since both $f\circ \phi$ and $h$ learn a mapping from $\mathcal{X}$ to $\mathcal{Y}$, they can both achieve near-perfect accuracy on the training distribution given sufficient data.
-One may thus resort to evaluating the model's generalization ability, but this approach is known to be plagued by data contamination~\cite{magar_data_2022}, \textit{i.e.}, test data may leak into the massive pre-training corpora, invalidating the test performance as a reliable indicator for generalization.
+However, it remains elusive how to convincingly discriminate between the above two pathways for solving reasoning tasks, since both $f\circ \phi$ and $h$ can achieve near-perfect accuracy on the training distribution given sufficient data.
+One may thus resort to evaluating the model's generalization ability, but this approach is known to be plagued by data contamination~ \cite{magar_data_2022}, \textit{i.e.}, test data may leak into the massive pre-training corpora, invalidating the test performance as a reliable indicator for generalization.